gbotkin3/RISC-V-Single-Cycle-CPU-Core/README.md

 Desires and Goals to improve upon the core for future shuttles:
 1. Implementing pipeling
-2. Implementing a cache for data and instruction memory
+2. Implementing data fowarding
+3. Implementing Branch Prediction
+4. Implementing Out of Order Execution
-3. Implement remaining extensions to classify as RV32G
+5. Implement remaining extensions to classify as RV32G

 Questions and Inquiries can be directed to gbotkin1999@gmail.com